Welcome to Early Years

 Maths

-In Reception we follow the 'White Rose Maths' Scheme of Learning to support your little mathematicians in becoming deep thinkers and talkers.
-This term we'll be developing our maths skills in topics such as matching and sorting, comparing amounts, comparing size, mass and capacity and exploring pattern.
-There is lots of things you can do at home to help your child.
+We follow the 'White Rose Maths' Scheme of Learning to support your little mathematicians in becoming deep thinkers and talkers.
+There are lots of things you can do at home to help your child.
 Singing songs is important in developing their counting skills and there are lots of counting to 20 songs available on youtube.com, many of which your child will know from school.

 Engage in practical counting throughout the day.
 How many red cars can you see on your walk home from school?
 How many chips are on your plate?